Diamanti grezzi

-"Diamanti grezzi" is a song by Italian singer Clara.
-It was released on 7 February 2024 by Warner Music Italy as the fourth single from her debut studio album Primo.
+"Diamanti grezzi" is a song by Italian singer-songwriter Clara.
+It was released on 7 February 2024 by Warner Music Italy as the fourth single from her debut studio album, Primo.

 The song was Clara's entry for the Sanremo Music Festival 2024, the 74th edition of Italy's musical festival that doubles also as a selection of the act for the Eurovision Song Contest, where it placed 24th out of 30 in the grand final.

 Music video

 The music video for "Diamanti grezzi", directed by Attilio Cusani, was released on the same day via Clara's YouTube channel.